awsdocs/amazon-ecs-developer-guide/doc_source/specifying-sensitive-data.md

       1. For **Key**, enter the name of the environment variable to set in the container\.
 This corresponds to the `name` field in the `secrets` section of a container definition\.

       1. For **Value**, choose **ValueFrom**\.
-For **Add value**, enter the full ARN or the Secrets Manager secret or the name or full ARN of the AWS Systems Manager Parameter Store parameter that contains the data to present to your container as an environment variable\.
+For **Add value**, enter the full ARN of the Secrets Manager secret or the name or full ARN of the AWS Systems Manager Parameter Store parameter that contains the data to present to your container as an environment variable\.
 **Note**
 If the Systems Manager Parameter Store parameter exists in the same Region as the task you are launching, then you can use either the full ARN or name of the secret\.
 If the parameter exists in a different Region, then the full ARN must be specified\.